leferrad/pyoselm/docs/source/tutorial.rst

 In this example, the `diabetes dataset <https://scikit-learn.org/stable/datasets/index.html#diabetes-dataset>`_ is loaded to perform a regression task where ELM is compared with other 2 algorithms that normally perform well in regression.
 Notice the same scikit-learn API used to fit models and get scores.
 We can see that ELM model obtained the best results in the test dataset.

-Batch learning, so all training data is used in a single fashion

 .. code-block:: python